 Guitar Lake, which really does look like a guitar from higher up

 There's a sign at this junction that tells you you've got 1.9 miles left before hitting the Whitney summit.
-I'm pretty sure that sign is a complete lie, because that is the longest 2-mile stretch of trail ever.
-It doesn't look that steep when I look back at the photos, but I guarantee you it felt that way.
+I'm pretty sure that sign is a complete lie, because if it's true, it's the longest 2-mile stretch of trail ever.
+It doesn't look that steep when I look back at the photos, but wow it sure felt that way.

 This sign was lies